PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   particular code realization/layout epoch.
 It records deferred physical Paulis, together with the stabilizer/gauge convention needed to interpret equivalent representatives.
-It cannot generally exist in the authored code-independent circuit and first becomes concrete in a resolved or mapped plan.
+It cannot generally exist in the authored code-independent program and first becomes concrete in a resolved or mapped plan.

 These are related but not interchangeable.
 A physical frame can project to a